0 Comment

 Technology

-Organizations must take into consideration their experience with similar HR initiatives that might have been launched in the past.
+Organizations must consider their experience with similar HR initiatives that might have been launched in the past.

 Their impact, feedback, challenges, and other learnings should be incorporated into the design of a new rewards and recognition program.